MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 1. The `#[syntax(index)]` attribute is added to the designated functions defined in the same module as the subject type.
 2. The designated functions have `public` visibility.
-3. The functions take a reference type as its "subject" type (its first argument) and returns a matching references type (`mut` if the subject was `mut`).
+3. The functions take a reference type as its subject type (its first argument) and returns a matching references type (`mut` if the subject was `mut`).
 4. Each type has only a single mutable and single immutable definition.
 5. Immutable and mutable versions have type agreement: